 - That the alleged infringer has engaged in an act of infringement

-- That the infringing product or process incorporates all the distinguishing features of at least one independent claim
+- That the infringing product or process incorporates all the features of at least one independent claim

 Let’s break each step down.

 Ownership.
 First, you’ll have to prove that you own the patent — which is usually easily shown through a written assignment.
 But in some cases, proving ownership can be non-trivial.
 For example, ownership can become an issue if a written assignment was never properly executed by the inventors, or if one of the inventors disputes the assignment.
 This is why it’s imperative to always properly document ownership at the outset of the patent process.